SecretFox/AgentSwitcher/README.md

 	onZone - Changes agent/build/outfit after zoning to specified zone

 **Role**
-	Tank,DPS,Healer or All - Only used with builds/outfits.
-If specified then the action will only be performed if player has the right role (according to party window).
+	Tank,DPS,Healer or All - If specified then the action will only be performed if player has the right role (according to party window).
 	If not specified assumed to be all

 Some examples: